emberjs/rfcs/text/0000-named-blocks-and-yields.md

 that can be achieved by a single component.
 Limiting block passing to a single, un-named block means we can only *wrap* the passed block in content, rather than arbitrarily compose content with multiple passed blocks of content.
-This leads to things like conditionally rendering some content based on passed attributes or parameters or conditionally yielding different block parameters.
-Yielding to multiple named blocks would make the use of a lot of the configuration that's currently happening unnecessary and in turn encourage composition of components instead.
+This leads to things like conditionally rendering some content based on passed attributes/parameters or conditionally yielding different block parameters.
+Yielding to multiple named blocks would make the use of a lot of the configuration that's currently happening unnecessary and, in turn, encourage composition of components instead.

 # Detailed design